 07 Nov Trump’s Golden Touch – The Impact of Trump’s Candidacy on the Price of Gold

-Donald Trump is having an unprecedented impact on gold prices.
+Donald Trump is having an unprecedented impact on the Price Of Gold.
 Our research found a 75% positive correlation between Trump’s campaign gains and gold prices over the last 30+ days.

 The US economy is the world’s 2nd largest, and as such any event impacting it is bound to have macroeconomic implications.
 Presidential elections are an excellent example, and the more controversial and eventful they are, the bigger the impact.
-We’ve been following the impact these elections have had so far with great interest, closely monitoring for our clients how the play of events impacted gold prices.
+We’ve been following the impact these elections have had so far with great interest, closely monitoring for our clients how the play of events impacted the Price Of Gold.

 A Clinton Win Wasn’t News

 Regardless of the politics, it’s clear, through the particular lens of gold prices, that a Clinton win was perceived as maintaining the status quo.
 During the long months during which the consensus leaned towards a Clinton win gold prices hardly budged, in fact, more excitement was generated by the upcoming rate hike.

 Trump’s Fortunes are Impacting Yours With The Price Of Gold

 Over the past few weeks, as the Trump ticket strengthened and a Republican victory started appearing like a plausible scenario, gold prices started surging in response.
 Apparently the global economy viewed a Trump victory with skittish concern, of which the increasing prices of gold were a very obvious manifestation.